Here are 10 tips to maintain your WordPress installation, and to have a clean, functioning, secure, and fast-loading website.

 Stick to the most important plugins.
 Don’t use several plugins that do the same thing.
 If you’re unsure of what a plugin do, you probably don’t need to have it installed.
 For the same reason explained above, don’t overload your WordPress installation with plugins.
 This is a common WordPress rookie mistake to think that having 30 plugins activated is good for your website.
 It most likely will cause your installation to be a big mess.
-So keep it clean folks!
+So keep it, clean folks!

 Clean your media library

 This is another point that may sound obvious, but here it is: delete the media files you don’t need.
 If you upload a new version of a graphic or photo, delete the old version.
 If you change your home page header background, delete the image you don’t use.
 Every image you upload is resized in at least three different versions.
 And depending on your theme or plugin, it can be a lot more.
 So in fact, when you add an image to your WordPress media library, you will have three or more images hosted on your server.
-And you will have to pay more to increase your server space you have too much unuseful content on your hosting space.
+And you will have to pay more to increase your server space if you have too much unuseful content on your hosting space.

 Keep your WordPress installation secure

 I already wrote a little post about keeping your installation secure.
 If you want to keep your WordPress installation clean, be sure to follow these tips.
-Most of all, a secure login and password are mandatory, don’t use “admin” as username and “1234” as your password!
+Most of all, secure login and password are mandatory, don’t use “admin” as your username and “1234” as your password!
 Choose a unique database name and a secure database password etc…

 Keep it flexible

 This point is more of an introduction to our next post to come about the best WordPress utility plugins.
-An important thing to have a clean and flexible WordPress installation is to install the good combination of plugins and we will see the most useful and lightweight plugins in the next article so stay tuned!
+An important thing to have a clean and flexible WordPress installation is to install a good combination of plugins we will see the most useful and lightweight plugins in the next article so stay tuned!